 And I’m not in the least bit surprised because it’s so hard to convert that type of client for somebody who isn’t a skilled salesperson.

-The hardest sale in the world is from free to paid because you have done something that in sales is called ‘price conditioning’, but you have done it the wrong way.
+The hardest sell in the world is from free to paid because you have done something that in sales is called ‘price conditioning’, but you have done it the wrong way.

 In other words, you have conditioned your prospect to free and you have effectively told them that you don’t put that much value on your time.

-I could name a dozen very successful coaches who charge tens of thousands of dollars oper client and not one adopts this approach.
+I could name a dozen very successful coaches who charge tens of thousands of dollars per client and not one adopts this approach.

 Note: The book got renamed ‘The Preposterous Coach’ in my Facebook life coach support group yesterday.
 I’d like to say it was me who came up with the name, but alas it wasn’t – nice one Charles!